SSWConsulting/SSW.Rules.Content/rules/separate-messages/rule.md

 ---
-seoDescription: "Breaking messages into separate topics enhances understanding and encourages focused responses by clarifying individual points."
+seoDescription: Breaking messages into separate topics enhances understanding and encourages focused responses by clarifying individual points.
 type: rule
 title: Do you break messages to facilitate responses?
 uri: separate-messages